Jacknife49/Jacknife49/Readme.md

-## Hello, I'm an aspiring young Researcher and upcoming Graduate Student
+## Hello, I'm an aspiring young Researcher and upcoming Doctoral Student

 Welcome to my GitHub profile.
 I am passionate about exploring the intersection of machine learning, sequential decision-making, and societal impact.
 My work primarily focuses on how algorithms interact with, adapt to, and influence the environments in which they are deployed.